JohannesPoulsen/JohannesPoulsen.github.io/index.markdown

 </figure>
 If you compare the early years, like 2009, with later years like 2018 in the Tenderloin district, you will notice the red zones (which show more activity) fade out.
 This supports what we saw in the bar chart before.

-## Boteh interactive chart
+## Bokeh interactive chart
-The Boteh chart below gives you the opportunity to see drug crime counts in the different districts of San Francisco from 2004 to 2024.
+The Bokeh chart below gives you the opportunity to see drug crime counts in the different districts of San Francisco from 2004 to 2024.
 <figure>
 <iframe src="pages/barplot.html" width="800" height="600"></iframe>
-<figcaption> <strong> Figure 3: </strong> Boteh chart of drug crimes in different districts of San Francisco from 2004 to 2014 </figcaption>
+<figcaption> <strong> Figure 3: </strong> Bokeh chart of drug crimes in different districts of San Francisco from 2004 to 2014 </figcaption>
 </figure>
 You can click on a district to focus on it.
 This makes it easy to compare drug crime across neighborhoods and see how things have changed over time.
 For example, if you select **Taraval** and **Tenderloin**, you’ll see that **Taraval** had more drug crimes before 2018, but after that, **Tenderloin** had higher numbers.